Use our 2, 5, and 30-minute resume writing tips to quickly improve your resume. Actionable examples included. Read more!

 Do it with a resume profile.

 Got 2+ years of experience?
-Write a professional summary.
+Write a professional resume summary.
 That’s 3–4 sentences with a few great staff accountant achievements.

 Just starting out?
-Write a professional objective.
+Write a professional career objective.
 Zero in on your skills, but if you’ve got eye-popping achievements, add them.

 Pro Tip: Write your staff accountant resume profile last.
 That way you’ll get your best accomplishments on paper.
 Then all you have to do is summarize them.